|James Tregaskis (1910)|

 The Caxton Head shop moved from High Holborn to 66 Great Russell Street in 1915, where it remained for the rest of his career.
 A fine description of the new shop (and the complexities and orderliness of moving the stock) was given in The Clique – "a happy change from darkness to light, from cramped and inconvenient show rooms and offices to spacious, elegant and dignified premises ... there is no doubt that the new 'Caxton Head' is the handsomest bookshop in the neighbourhood of the British Museum ...
 On entering the shop one feels more like entering a handsomely appointed private library.
 The walls in pure white enamel, the mahogany cases filled with the treasures Mr Tregaskis deals in, the artistic floor covering, with Persian rugs thrown down here and there, the beautifully carved Georgian mantels – all seem to invite one to take one of the antique chairs, extract a rare book from one of the cases, and forget everything, even the War".

 James Tregaskis died at Great Russell Street on 23rd November 1926 and was buried at St. John Hampstead a few days later.
 Probate was duly granted to his widow, Eveline Belwood Tregaskis – his estate valued at £8,371.6s.7d.
 His first son, James Richard Tregaskis, had died in 1914 and it is not clear whether he had any involvement in the business.
 Hugh Tregaskis (1905-1983) certainly did and appears to have become an ABA member in his own right at the age of fifteen in late 1920 – the name of the firm certainly became James Tregaskis & Son at this time.
 The house in Hampstead was given up, the family returning to live as well as work in Great Russell Street, and James Tregaskis, now seventy, was probably beginning to feel encroaching age.
-It appears to have been Hugh who continued the firm under the same name after his father’s death, although Eveline may have taken a greater or lesser part in this.
+It was Hugh who continued the firm under the same name after his father’s death, although Eveline remained co-owner.
 The depression on the 1930s took a great toll on the rare book trade and the last Tregaskis catalogue I can trace appeared in 1936.
-THe firm resigned from the ABA in 1937 and the business folded in 1939.
+The firm resigned from the ABA in 1937 and the business folded in 1939.
 Hugh Tregaskis made a brief reappearance at another address in Great Russell Street after the war, but subsequently joined F. B. Daniell & Son in Cranbourne Street, the leading experts in English and French prints, eventually taking over the business, which ran until 1972.
 He continued buying and selling until his death in 1983 – sadly knocked down by a car while crossing the road and killed.
 He was the author of Beyond the Grand Tour : The Levant Lunatics (1979), as well as many articles, jokes and cartoons.
 Daughter Irmgarde Anna Tregaskis (1894-1958) married George Macmillan Young, an engineer, in 1915 and appears to have played no part in bookselling.

 The elder daughter, Aldine Mary Lee Tregaskis (1893-1975), formally described herself as a bibliographer on the 1911 census return and remained in Great Russell Street until at least 1939, living with her step-mother.
 The Tregaskis firm was still listed in London telephone directories until that year and it was probably she who remained its guiding spirit until the end.
 She was on the Great Russell Street electoral roll in her own right from 1930 and in all probability, certainly given the youth of her half-brother when he joined the firm, may well have been responsible for a great deal of the Tregaskis cataloguing over a period of thirty years or more.